edsu/etudier/README.md

 Run
 ---

-To use it you first need to navigate to a page on Google Scholar that you are interested in, for example here is the page of citations that reference Sherry Ortner's [Theory in Anthropology since the Sixties].
+To use étudier you first need to navigate to a page on Google Scholar that you are interested in, for example here is the page of citations that reference Sherry Ortner's [Theory in Anthropology since the Sixties].
 Then you start *etudier* up pointed at that page.